Perthshire Festival switch sees ticket surge

 The Ballinluig switch means the Festival will benefit for the first time from camping and glamping options, with festival goers able to stay on-site from Thursday evening to Monday morning.

-Campervan and caravan spaces will be available as well as a larger car park.
+Campervan and motorhome spaces will be available as well as a larger car park.

 Those seeking a little more luxury can take advantage of the partnership with Yippee Tents which will see the creation of a Glamping Village with bell tents, showers, toilets and chill-out areas.